jonfernq/Learning/Algorithms/DivideAndConquer/DivideAndConquer2.md

 > Explain the divide and conquer approach and provide examples.

-'Divide and conquer' ia a problem-solving approach that divides a complex problem into easier sub-problems, solves these sub-problems, and then combines the smaller solutions into a solution to the larger problem:
+'Divide and conquer' is a problem-solving approach that divides a complex problem into easier sub-problems, solves these sub-problems, and then combines the smaller solutions into a solution to the larger problem.

 **Steps:**

 - **Divide:** Recursively divide complex problem into easier smaller, sub-problems.

-- **Conquer:** Recursively solve sub-problems with same approach.
+- **Conquer:** Recursively solve sub-problems.

-- **Combine:** Combine small solutions into larger solution to original complex problem.
+- **Combine:** Combine smaller problem solutions into solution to original larger problem.

-- **Base case:** A condition for terminating recursio that indicates when complex problem has been simplified enough to be solved without further division.

 (Cormen 2022:76)